waitlisted/omniauth-drip/README.md

-# Omniauth::Getdrip
+# Omniauth::Drip

-This Gem contains the Getdrip strategy for OmniAuth.
+This Gem contains the [Drip](https://www.getdrip.com) strategy for OmniAuth.

 ## Before You Begin